 PRESIDENT, TWU STAFF ASSOCIATION

 Mike Teeter earned his Bachelors in Business (2003) and his Masters in Leadership (2007) from Trinity Western University.
 He has worked at TWU for 12 years where he is currently the Director of Recreation Services.
-Teeter has been a member of the executives for Student Council, the Alumni Association and now the Staff Association at TWU.
-He and his wife, Juliet, live in Langley, B.C. with their three children.
+Mike has been a member of the executives for Student Council, the Alumni Association, and now the Staff Association at TWU.
+He and his wife, Juliet, live in Langley, BC, with their three children.

-Perky Vetter completed two years at Trinity Junior College (now TWU) and went on to complete her bachelor’s degree in Physical Education at Chico State in CA. After that she returned to Trinity to help set up the women’s physical education department and coached volleyball, basketball, and track & field.
-From Trinity she went on to a few other teaching jobs before setting in at Cal Poly University, Pomona where she has been the Department Chair of Kinesiology for 15 years.
+Perky Vetter completed two years at Trinity Junior College (now TWU) and went on to complete her bachelor’s degree in Physical Education at Chico State in CA. After that she returned to Trinity Western to help set up the women’s physical education department and coached volleyball, basketball, and track & field.
+She then went on to a few other teaching jobs before setting in at Cal Poly University, Pomona, where she has been the Department Chair of Kinesiology for 15 years.
 She will retire this Fall after 44 years of teaching, 39 at Cal Poly Pomona.
 She lives in Southern California where she spends time with her family, including a granddaughter.